JoleneKearse/fem-profile-card-component/README.md

 ### The challenge

-- Build out the project to the designs provided
+Build out the project to the designs provided - pretty simple right?!? 🤣  _There's always a gotcha in there somewhere._ 😄

 ### Screenshot

 Here is the Figma design:
 ![Figma Designs](screenshots/figma-designs.png)

-And mine:
+And my solution:
 ![My solution]()